goblimey/learn-unix/README.md

 for being mad, not unsuccessful.
 In other countries,
-people probably don't remember him at all, so that question will cause problems for some people.
+people probably don't remember him at all, so that question would cause problems for some people.

-A more serious problem with learn is that occasionally it can produces an impossible task.
+A more serious problem with learn is that some lessons depend on material created in an earlier lesson and for various reasons, that may not have run.
+So occasionally learn might produce an impossible task.
-For example, it may ask you to find a file that it failed to set up.
+For example, it may ask you to find a file that's not been set up.

 If you can't make sense of a lesson, skip it and move on to the next one.

-Nobody's watching you.
+## Shutting Down

+If you want to pause
+and come back later,
-If you want to give up at any point, note the number of the last lesson you completed and shut the learn system down.
+note the number of the last lesson you completed and shut the learn system down.
-To do that, at the end of a lesson, hold down the CTRL key and type a single d (no Enter key needed).
+To do that,
+hold down the CTRL key and type a single d (no Enter key needed).
 The learn command exits and you can type more commands into your your command window.
+If you type CTRL and d again
+you will exit from the container, it will die and you will be back in your command window on the host machine.
+If you carry on typing commands they run on the host machine.

 Learn expects that various commands are available in the environment you are using: ls, cat, date, spell and so on.